sugnet/RTutorial/docs/01-intro.md

 [Website for downloading R](http://www.R-project.org).

-To download R to your own computer: Navigate to *.../bin/windows/base* and save the file *R-x.y.z.-win.exe* on your computer.
+To download R to your own computer: Navigate to *.../bin/windows/base* and save the file  *<span style="color:#BE99FF">R-x.y.z.-win.exe</span>* on your computer.
 Click this file to start the installation procedure and select the defaults unless you have a good reason not to do so.
 If you select ‘Create desktop icon’ during the installation phase, an icon similar to the one below should appear on the desktop.
 Alternatively, you can find R under *All Applications*.

 ![](pics\Rlogo.jpg)